SuryaXCristiano-Official/TechyRender/README.md

 ## ❗ Important Points ( Must Read )

 1. You must add the `BOT_FILENAME` as a env variable.
-If it's not added, TechyRender **can't detect** your main bot file
+If it's not added, TechyRender **can't detect** your main bot file.
+2. The TechyRender.py is optimized to support all type of telegram bot methods, and supports both `Polling` & `Webhook`.
-2. To use Mongodb, you must add `MONGO_URI` env variable, and Uncomment `pymongo` in the `requirements.txt`.
+3. To use Mongodb, you must add `MONGO_URI` env variable, and Uncomment `pymongo` in the `requirements.txt`.
-3. `BOT_NAME` & `BOT_DEV` env variables are optional.
+4. `BOT_NAME` & `BOT_DEV` env variables are optional.
 But the website needs the BOT_NAME variable to auto detect the bot's name
-4. You can add any other variables such as Bot Token, Admin Id or API keys in the same `.env` file.
+5. You can add any other variables such as Bot Token, Admin Id or API keys in the same `.env` file.
 Same criteria goes for `requirements.txt` also.
-5. Make sure you always have the access of your mail, in order to Login into the website. **It's not recommended to use Temp Mails**
+6. Make sure you always have the access of your mail, in order to Login into the website. **It's not recommended to use Temp Mails**
-6. If your bot is linked to a TR id and you lost the access of your TR account, **adding another TR id isn't possible**.
+7. If your bot is linked to a TR id and you lost the access of your TR account, **adding another TR id isn't possible**.
 You must need to use API endpoint to **unlink the existing TR id first**.
-7. **Don't ever share** your TR ID, Render API key etc. with anyone.
+8. **Don't ever share** your TR ID, Render API key etc. with anyone.
 On the other hand, Render URL can be shared.
+9. The Project is open source and free, please share and give it a star if you like to 🙏

 ---